Analyzing Infrastructure LiDAR Placement with Realistic LiDAR Simulation Library

 \textbf{V2X/multi-agent perception.} V2X perception aims to detect objects in traffic environments with sensors on vehicles and other devices, which is also a kind of multi-agent sensor fusion problem.
 Current research on V2X perception mainly focuses on V2V (Vehicle-to-Vehicle) and V2I (Vehicle-to-Infrastructure).
+V2X perception studies how to fuse visual information from neighboring vehicles and infrastructure sensors to promote perception performance.
 V2X perception can be broadly categorized into early, intermediate, and late fusion.
 Early fusion \cite{gao2018object} directly transformed the raw data and fused them to form a holistic view for perception.
-Intermediate fusion \cite{li2021learning,chen2017multi,wang2020v2vnet,xu2022opv2v,xu2022v2x, lei2022latency,Su2022uncertainty} extract the intermediate neural features from each agent’s observation and then fused for perception.
+Intermediate fusion \cite{li2021learning,chen2017multi,wang2020v2vnet,xu2022opv2v,xu2022v2x, lei2022latency, su2023uncertainty} extract the intermediate neural features from on each agent’s observation and then fused for perception.
 While late fusion \cite{melotti2020multimodal, fu2020depth, caltagirone2019lidar, 2012Car2X} fuses the perception results and uses NMS to produce final results.
-Though early fusion provides valuable scenario context, which late fusion can not provide, it requires large transmission bandwidth.
-Therefore, intermediate fusion has attracted the attention of researchers since its good balance between accuracy and transmission bandwidth.
-V2VNet \cite{wang2020v2vnet} proposes a spatial-aware message-passing mechanism to jointly reason detection and prediction. \cite{2020Learning} regresses vehicle localization errors with consistent pose constraints to attenuate outlier messages.
+Though early fusion provides valuable scenario context which late fusion can not provide, it requires large transmission bandwidth.
+Therefore, intermediate fusion has attracted research's attention since its good balance between accuracy and transmission bandwidth.
+Several intermediate fusion methods have been proposed for V2X perception recently. \cite{chen2019f} aggregates the features from other agents with equal weights.
+V2VNet \cite{wang2020v2vnet} proposes a spatial-aware message passing mechanism to jointly reason detection and prediction. \cite{2020Learning} regresses vehicle localization errors with consistent pose constraints to attenuate outlier messages.
 DiscoNet \cite{li2021learning} leverages knowledge distillation to enhance training by constraining the corresponding features to the ones from the network for early fusion.
-V2X-ViT \cite{xu2022v2x} presented a unified transformer architecture for V2X perception, which can capture the heterogeneous nature of V2X systems with strong robustness against various noises.
+However, intermediate fusion for V2X is still in its infancy.
+Recently, V2X-ViT \cite{xu2022v2x} presented a unified transformer architecture for V2X perception, which can capture the heterogeneous nature of V2X systems with strong robustness against various noises.
 In this paper, we study the influence of infrastructure LiDAR placement on the V2X/multi-agent accuracy using the aforementioned state-of-the-art methods.